 - a.
 Anticipated bypass.
-Except as provided above in section VI.G.2 and below in section VI.G.3.b, if the permittee knows in advance of the need for a bypass, it shall submit prior notice, at least ninety days before the date of bypass.
+Except as provided above in Part VI.G.2 and below in Part VI.G.3.b, if the permittee knows in advance of the need for a bypass, it shall submit prior notice, at least ninety days before the date of bypass.
 The prior notice shall include the following unless otherwise waived by the Director: - (1) Evaluation of alternative to bypass, including cost-benefit analysis containing an assessment of anticipated resource damages: - (2) A specific bypass plan describing the work to be performed including scheduled dates and times.
 The permittee must notify the Director in advance of any changes to the bypass schedule; - (3) Description of specific measures to be taken to minimize environmental and public health impacts; - (4) A notification plan sufficient to alert all downstream users, the public and others reasonably expected to be impacted by the bypass; - (5) A water quality assessment plan to include sufficient monitoring of the receiving water before, during and following the bypass to enable evaluation of public health risks and environmental impacts; and, - (6) Any additional information requested by the Director. - b.
 Emergency Bypass.
-Where ninety days advance notice is not possible, the permittee must notify the Director, and the Director of the Department of Natural Resources, as soon as it becomes aware of the need to bypass and provide to the Director the information in section VI.G.3.a.(1) through (6) to the extent practicable.
+Where ninety days advance notice is not possible, the permittee must notify the Director, and the Director of the Department of Natural Resources, as soon as it becomes aware of the need to bypass and provide to the Director the information in Part VI.G.3.a.(1) through (6) to the extent practicable. - c.
+Unanticipated bypass.
+The permittee shall submit notice of an unanticipated bypass to the Director as required under Part V.H, Twenty-Four Hour Reporting.
+The permittee shall also immediately notify the Director of the Department of Natural Resources, the public and downstream users and shall implement measures to minimize impacts to public health and environment to the extent practicable.